CyrilSLi/yt-localhost-iframe/README.md

 **Note**: The server must be running whenever you use YouTube with this script enabled.

+For Chromium-based browsers, set the flag `local-network-access-check` to Disabled as otherwise the browser will not allow a local iframe inside public sites including YouTube.

 ## Usage

 This script is designed to be minimally invasive, overlaying the localhost iframe on top of the original player.